 First-time exporters may find the export documentation somewhat intimidating and complex, but don’t let that stop you from reaching your export objectives.

-In our blog, we have highlighted the documentation needed to export goods from the UK.
+In this blog, we have highlighted the documentation needed to export goods from the UK.
 You can prevent expensive fines and delays by ensuring your shipments have the proper customs documentation.

 An important part of international trade is ensuring you have the correct documentation in place.
 You might need to export the following common types of international trade documentation: